SamuelDennis3141/Docker/keywords.md

-Managing Images and Containers
+# Managing Images and Containers

-Can use --help to see all options
+>Can use --help to see all options when using a docker command

 docker ps = shows all currently running containers docker ps -a = shows all containers (incl stopped)